Trương Đình Dzu: 1967 election bid

 In the accompanying senate election, voters had to choose six out of the 48 candidate groupings, and the six most popular tickets of ten nominees would be elected to the 60-member upper house.
 Dzu endorsed five tickets, but none were successful.

-Along with two other failed presidential candidates, Sửu and Hoàng Cơ Bình, Dzu held a media conference accusing Thiệu and Kỳ of engaging in election fraud.
-Kỳ had not hidden his distaste for democracy or his opponents during the campaign and had "described the civilian candidates as 'ordure' [dirt, filth, excrement], 'traitors', and 'destroyers of the national interest'".
+Along with two other failed presidential candidates, Sửu and Hoàng Cơ Bình, Dzu held a media conference accusing Thiệu and Kỳ of electoral fraud.
+Kỳ had not hidden his distaste for democracy or his opponents during the campaign and had described the civilian candidates as "'ordure' [dirt, filth, excrement], 'traitors', and 'destroyers of national interest'".
 Kỳ went on to say that if his opponents continued to attack him, he would cancel the poll.

 Dzu and seven other civilian tickets filed formal complaints against the military for campaign irregularities.
-American officials, in line with their support for Thiệu and Kỳ, dismissed the protests as sour grapes, but a committee from the Constituent Assembly later resolved 16–2 to void the election results due to "a pattern of fraud".
-The finding had no effect as Thiệu and Kỳ made a series of arrests and other crackdowns against any civilian dissent.
+American officials, in line with their support for Thiệu and Kỳ, dismissed the protests as "sour grapes", but a committee from the Constituent Assembly later resolved 16–2 to void the election results due to "a pattern of fraud".
+The finding had no effect as Thiệu and Kỳ made a series of arrests and other crackdowns against civilian dissent.

 After the election, Dzu claimed to be the Leader of the Opposition to Thiệu and Kỳ.
-Dzu's performance was regarded to be a sign of the public discontent with the military rule of the Army of the Republic of Vietnam officers, rather than an endorsement of his policies.
+His performance was regarded as a sign of the public discontent with military influence on politics rather than an endorsement of his policies.
 Nevertheless, Thiệu was embarrassed by the results and had him arrested for illicit currency transactions.
 Dzu was accused of illegally opening a bank account in San Francisco and was put under police surveillance.

 Dzu was arrested and brought before a Special Military Court on 26 July 1968 and sentenced to five years of hard labour, but due to public pressure in South Vietnam and abroad, he was released after only five months.